Li-Tian/neo/Documentation/articles/neo_vm.md

 The left part is the virtual machine execution engine(equivalent to CPU), which can execute common instructions such as flow control, stack operation, bit operation, arithmetic operation, logical operation, cryptography, etc. It can also interact with the interoperable services through system call.
 NeoVM has four states: `NONE`, `HALT`, `FAULT`, `BREAK`.

-* `NONE` is normal state.
+* `NONE` is a normal state.

 * `HALT` is a stop state.
 When the `InvocationStack` is empty, namely all scripts are executed, the virtual machine state will be set to `HALT`.

 * `FAULT` is an error state.
 When the operation is wrong, the virtual machine state will be set to `FAULT`.

-* `BREAK` is an interrupt state and used in the debugging process of smart contracts generally.
+* `BREAK` is an interrupt state and used in the debugging process of smart contract generally.

 Each time before the virtual machine start, the execution engine will detect the virtual machine state, and only when the state is `NONE`, can it start running.